Medical Assistant Career Outlook

 Your career-focused education begins with EBI

-If you’re ready to join a growing career field with can provide challenging and rewarding experience, contact EBI.
+If you’re ready to join a growing career field with can provide a challenging and rewarding experience, contact EBI.
 Our career services staff can answer all of your questions about our Medical Assisting Degree program in Vestal, NY, call 607-729-8915.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Medical Assistants,